hleslie5/github-usercard/README.md

 ## Need to know

-* Adding dependencies to a project:
+* Adding dependencies to aa project:
   * Via script element
   * Using npm
 * JavaScript: